 Katie Vinopal conducts research on vulnerable children and families.
-She is interested specifically in poverty, family, and early education policy and administration.
-She currently teaches Public Policy Analysis for undergraduates and Public Affairs Statistics for graduate students.
+She is particularly interested in issues of representation, social and economic inequality, and poverty.
+She teaches Public Policy Analysis, Public Affairs Statistics, and a new course: Poverty, Inequality, and Public Policy.

 Dr. Vinopal received her Ph.D. in public administration from the School of Public Affairs at American University in Washington, D.C. and a B.S. in mathematics from Xavier University in Cincinnati, Ohio.